 - Therefore, Humanity has entered the period of an existential threat, when it can annihilate itself as a species

 - We can no longer stop the development of Superintelligence, but we still have the control over its mature form, in particular whether it becomes benevolent (friendly) or malevolent (malicious)

 If you broadly accept these observations but disagree with the pace of change, believing for example that it may take one or two centuries to develop Superintelligence then you are probably in the vast majority of people who think so.
 However, for naysayers here are some reminders: In September 1933, the eminent physicist Ernest Rutherford gave a speech, in which he said that “anyone who predicts energy could be derived from the transformation of the atom is talking moonshine”.
 The very next day the Hungarian scientist Leo Szilard, while walking in a park, worked out conceptually how a nuclear chain reaction can be used to build a nuclear bomb or a nuclear power station.
 There are dozens of similar most recent examples where top specialists predicted that an invention in their specialist domain would be many years away.
 However, all of these inventions have already been achieved either fully or partially (no. of years in brackets counting from 2016), such as: AlphaGO (10 years earlier), autonomous vehicle (8 year earlier), quantum computing (10-15 years earlier), quantum encryption (10 years earlier).

-If you are still unconvinced, then read the next subsections.
+If you are still unconvinced, then read the some of the articles on this website you may have missed or books by authors such as Max Tegmark “Life 3.0”.
 I would welcome to read your arguments whether you agree or disagree (simply make a comment on this page).
 After all, the purpose of this website is to add suggestions to a common melting pot of ideas, to gain a better understanding about the way we can avoid extinction at least in the next few centuries.